kitwaicloud/kitwaicloud.github.io/sparksql/thailand_gov_spending/spending.md

 In contract.csv, proj_mny and cost_build are the budget and appraisal cost of the project, respectively.
 The link to department is done by subdep_name which is not exactly right since subdep_name is not unique ID.
 The format of contrct_date in some records are in dd/MM/YYYY; while others in YYYY-MM-dd.
 Moreover, there can be multiple (sub) contracts for each project NO. The summation of contrct_price of all sub contracts should be equal to the project price.
 However, we found that some users input the whole contract price together with all its sub-contract prices in separated records so the summation of contrct_price will be doubled such as in proj_no 58035126663.
 We also found records having duplicated contrct_num although they are in different proj_no.

 For department.csv. the same department records can appear in several files of months/years as they are involved in different projects in different time.
+Some fields in department records are multiline (string with newline).
+Some special (unexpected) characters are found.
 Similarly, corporate records appear several times as well.
 Records in budget_id are always duplicated according to the number of sub-contracts of a project.